srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

-- Added methods for handling of singleton components and entitie to `Environment` (#219)
+- Added methods for handling of singleton components and entities to `Environment` (#219)
 - Optimized drawing of rectangles using `RectangleDrawOptions` (#205)
 - Optimized drawing of lines using `LineDrawOptions` (#206)
 - Moved camera control to `Graphics.camera()`